kanisterio/kanister/docs/functions.rst

 ``BlueprintPhase.Args`` are rendered, they are passed into the Kanister Function's ``Exec()`` method.

 The ``RequiredArgs`` method returns the list of argument names that are required.
+And ``Arguments`` method returns the list of all the argument names that are supported by the function.

 Existing Functions
 ==================